Recoskie/JDasm/docs/Basics.md

   <tr>
     <td>JavaScript</td>
     <td>
       JavaScript Assumes all numbers are float64 (double).
-During any bitwise operation changes to int 32, and back to float64.
+During any bitwise operation changes to int32, and back to float64.

       <br />

-      Javascript is unique as we can do every number type using bitwise when we need a 32 bit int or smaller.
+      Javascript is unique as we can do every number type using bitwise when we need a 32-bit integer or smaller.

       <br />

-      We can extend 32 bit int to 64 with a little bit of additional code as needed.
+      We can extend 32-bit int to 64 with a little bit of additional code as needed.
 A tool called type script changes defined number types into javascript code.
     </td>
   </tr>
   <tr>